FORT Building 101

 Fort building is FUN—obviously, but also:

-1. Building forts channels and develops your child’s inner engineer…of course I’ve got to support that!
-Building forts requires problem-solving, divergent and creative thinking…all skills needed in engineering!
+1. Building forts channels and develops your child’s inner engineer.
+I have to support that!
+Fort building requires problem-solving, divergent and creative thinking–all skills needed in engineering!

-2. Building a fort will consume your child’s interest and focus for long periods of time!
+2. Fort building will consume your child’s interest and focus for long periods of time!

 - Time needed for decision-making and planning—making use of rudimentary architectural skills;

 - Time for actual construction—employing geometric and engineering applications as well as using substantial amounts of physical energy; and finally,